googlemaps/js-api-loader/MIGRATION.md

 ### v2.x

-The typical use case from versions 2.0 onwards is to use `importLibrary` to get access to the classes and features needed from the Maps JavaScript API.
+The typical use case from versions 2.0 onwards is to use `importLibrary` to get access to the classes and features needed from the Maps JavaScript API, when they are actually needed.

 ```javascript
 import { setOptions, importLibrary } from "@googlemaps/js-api-loader";